Multi-Objective Hyperparameter Optimization in Machine Learning -- An Overview: Multi-objective optimization methods

 \subsubsection{Bayesian Optimization}

 In the following, the basic concepts of Bayesian optimization (BO) are shown.
-For more detailed information, see \citep{bischl2021hyperparameter}.
-BO has become increasingly popular as a global optimization technique for expensive black-box functions, and specifically for HPO \citep{jones1998efficient,hutter2011sequential,snoek_practical_2012}.
+For more detailed information, see~\citep{bischl2021hyperparameter}.
+BO is quite sample efficient compared to other optimization techniques~\citep{hernandez2016predictive}, which makes it a good choice for the expensive black-box problems presented by many machine learning models and specifically for HPO~\citep{jones1998efficient,hutter2011sequential,snoek_practical_2012}.
 BO is an iterative algorithm with the key strategy of modelling the mapping $\lambdav~\mapsto~c(\lambdav)$ based on observed performance values found in the archive $\archive$ via (non-linear) regression.
 This approximating model is called a \textit{surrogate model}.
-Typical choices for the surrogate model are Gaussian processes (GPs) or random forests.
-BO starts on an archive $\archive$ of evaluated configurations, typically sampled randomly, using e.g., Latin Hypercube Sampling or Sobol sampling \citep{bossek_initial_2020}.
-BO then uses the archive to fit the surrogate model, which for each $\lambdav$ produces both an estimate of performance $\chlam$ as well as an estimate of prediction uncertainty $\shlam$, which then gives rise to a predictive distribution for each possible HPC.
-Based on the predictive distribution, BO computes a cheap-to-evaluate acquisition function $\ulam$ that encodes a trade-off between \textit{exploitation} and \textit{exploration} where exploitation favours solutions with high predicted performance, while exploration favours solutions with high uncertainty of the surrogate model because the surrounding area has not been explored sufficiently yet.
-Instead of directly looking for the optimum of the expensive objective, the acquisition function $\ulam$ is optimized in order to identify a new candidate $\lambdav^+$ for evaluation.
-The true objective value $c(\lambdav^+)$ of the proposed HPC $\lambdav^+$ -- generated by optimization of $\ulam$ -- is finally evaluated and added to the archive $\archive$.
+While GPs are arguably the most widely used surrogate models for BO they have a hard time with mixed and hierarchical search spaces; in MOHPO they are often replaced by e.g., random forests~\citep{horn2016multi}.
+BO starts on an archive $\archive$ of evaluated configurations, typically sampled through Latin Hypercube Sampling or Sobol Sampling to ensure the diversity of solutions \citep{bossek_initial_2020}.
+BO then uses the archive to fit the surrogate model, which for each $\lambdav$ predicts both a performance $\chlam$ as well as an estimate of prediction uncertainty $\shlam$.
+Based on the predictive distribution, BO computes a cheap-to-evaluate acquisition function $\ulam$ that encodes a trade-off between \textit{exploitation} and \textit{exploration} where exploitation favours solutions with high predicted performance, while exploration favours solutions with high uncertainty of the surrogate model because the surrounding area has not yet been explored sufficiently.
+The acquisition function $\ulam$ is optimized in order to identify a new candidate $\lambdav^+$ for evaluation.
+The true objective value $c(\lambdav^+)$ of this proposed HPC $\lambdav^+$ is finally evaluated and added to the archive $\archive$.
 The surrogate model is updated, and BO iterates until a predefined termination criterion is reached.